Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ## Migrate pages to widgets

 This migration allows you to migrate pages from the source instance as [widgets](https://docs.kentico.com/x/7gWiCQ) in the target instance.
+This migration can be used in the following ways:

+- If you have a page with content stored in page fields, you can migrate the values of the fields into widget properties and display the content as a widget.
-For example, you have a page that serves as a listing and displays content from child pages, you can convert the child pages into widgets, convert the child to pages to content items in the content hub, and link them from the widgets.
+- If you have a page that serves as a listing and displays content from child pages, you can convert the child pages into widgets and as content items in the content hub, then link them from the widgets.

-> :warning: The target page (with an editable area) and any [Page Builder components](https://docs.kentico.com/x/6QWiCQ) used in the migration need to be present in the system before you migrate content.
+> :warning: The target page (with an [Page Builder editable area](https://docs.kentico.com/x/7AWiCQ)) and any [Page Builder components](https://docs.kentico.com/x/6QWiCQ) used in the migration need to be present in the system before you migrate content.

 In `Migration.Tool.Extensions/CommunityMigrations`, create a new file with a class that inherits from the `ContentItemDirectorBase` class and override the `Direct(source, options)` method:

-1. Ensure that the target page has a [page template](https://docs.kentico.com/x/iInWCQ) if the source page uses a page template.
+1. Ensure that the target page has a [page template](https://docs.kentico.com/x/iInWCQ).

     ```csharp
     // Store page uses a template and is the parent listing page